KazukiOhta/advent20201221/README.md

 ## TODO

 - Qiitaの記事のリンクを貼る。
-- heroku appのリンクを貼る。

 ## What is this?

 - This app is a proof of concept that you can use python function from p5.js program via flask and ajax.

-- [main branch](https://github.com/KazukiOhta/advent20201221/tree/main) is minimal code.
+- [minimal branch](https://github.com/KazukiOhta/advent20201221/tree/minimal) is minimal code.
 You can run the app locally.

-- [heroku branch](https://github.com/KazukiOhta/advent20201221/tree/heroku) is full code.
+- [main branch](https://github.com/KazukiOhta/advent20201221/tree/main) is full code.
 I deployed the app on heroku using this branch.

 - Please take a look at [this article (Japanese)]() for the details.